 Modern exploration of these sites requires different mindsets than archaeological excavation above ground.
 Gas monitors, rescue equipment, and structural engineering assessments become as important as trowels and brushes.
 The physical dangers—collapse, flooding, bad air—combine with psychological pressures that confined darkness imposes.

 These underground cities also demand cultural sensitivity.
 Many served as burial grounds or sacred spaces.
-Entering them is not simply technical challenge but engagement with places where people placed their deepest beliefs.
+Entering them is not simply a technical challenge but an engagement with places where people placed their deepest beliefs.
 The fact that they are dangerous now does not erase their original significance.

 How many more remain hidden?
 Every few years, construction projects or chance discoveries reveal chambers that have waited centuries for rediscovery.
 Each one adds to our understanding of how humans adapt to threats by going down instead of away, and each carries its own catalog of risks for those who would follow them into the earth.